colorjs/color-space/.work/marketing.md

 >
 > Two questions.
 Where is the math wrong? — the suite is public and reruns on `npm test`.
 And which missing pair would help your work?
 >
-> https://color-space.io — LUT export on every camera-log page.
+> https://color-space.io — LUT export on every camera-log page; drop a frame there and it reads back as per-channel histograms in that log's own code values.

 Pre-post: rerun `npm test` same day · verify downloads in Safari/Firefox · have the CAT02 and Canon-×0.9 replies ready · disclose authorship line one · never argue — thank, verify, fix, report back.